dtamayo/reboundx/doc/python_quickstart.rst

     sim.integrate(100.)

 Probably the quickest way to get up and running is to modify an existing example for your effect.
-You can find links to the appropriate examples here: :ref:`effects`.
+You can find links to the appropriate examples here: :ref:`effects`, as well as details of each implementation and citations.